 Utilising a mixed-methods approach, including a network of custom-designed air quality monitors and qualitative fieldwork with hospital staff, patients, and caregivers, the purpose of this investigation was to gain a multi-dimensional understanding of the impacts of the open burning of the various solid and organic waste fractions at QECH.
-Specifically, it aimed to intensively and longitudinally measure the air quality impacts, in particulate matter (PM), of these behaviours.
-Furthermore, it aimed to qualitatively understand how affected individuals perceive air quality at QECH and understand potential health impacts.
+Specifically, this work aimed to intensively and longitudinally measure the air quality, in particulate matter (PM), at multiple locations at and surrounding the central burning point.
+Furthermore, we also aimed to qualitatively understand how affected individuals perceive air quality at QECH and understand potential health impacts.

-This research responds to a specific gap within the body of academic air quality literature.
-Although there has been ample discussion of air quality challenges in African cities (>>>>>>>>>), there is a paucity of data on air quality impacts linked to trash burning.
+This research responds to a several specific gaps within the body of academic air quality literature: Although there has been ample discussion of air quality challenges in African cities (>>>>>>>>>), there is a paucity of data on air quality impacts linked to trash burning.
 In particular, within African cities, there has been a total dearth of scholarship on the burning of medical waste, or on air quality within hospital contexts.
 Furthermore, while the voices of the citizens of Northern cities (>>>>>>>>>) have been well documented on localised air quality issues, the voices of African urban dwellers have not been given the same consideration, and there remains a pressing need to understand how these populations experience the impacts of the open burning of trash within their communities and understand potential risks.

 Fig. 1: Open burning at QECH, with the old incinerator building in the background (Authors).